xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

   </tr>
    <tr>
    <td colname="col1"> <p>Historical data </p> </td>
-   <td colname="col2"> <p> Customer attributes are tied to the underlying visitor profile in Analytics.
-As such, Customer Attributes are associated with the visitor for the entire life of that visitor profile in Analytics.
-This includes behavior that occurred before the customer logged in for the first time. </p> <p> If you use the data warehouse backfill method, the data is tied to a post_visid_high/low that is based on the Analytics ID (AID).
+   <td colname="col2"> <p> Customer attributes are tied to the underlying visitor profile in [!DNL Analytics].
+As such, [!UICONTROL Customer Attributes] are associated with the visitor for the entire life of that visitor profile in [!DNL Analytics].
+This profile includes behavior that occurred before the customer logged in for the first time. </p> <p> If you use the Data Warehouse backfill method, the data is tied to a post_visid_high/low that is based on the Analytics ID (AID).
 If you are using the Experience Cloud ID Service, the data is tied to a post_visid_high/low that is based on Experience Cloud ID (MID). </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Data feeds </p> </td>